ShreyasRao3802015/Sales-Analysis/README.md

 <h3> 3) At what time should we display advertisements to maximize the liklihood of customer's buying product? </h3>
   <p>
+    <br> Although this question makes much more sense if we are given the time period of advertisement the client can afford, the peaks seem to appear at 12pm and 7pm.
+The store saw negligible traffic during the post midnight to early morning period.
     <img src="Images/Analysis_3.png" width=1000, height=400>
   </p>